sf105/sttp-book/_chapters/testing-principles.md

 title: Testing Principles
 layout: chapter
 toc: true
+author: by Maurício Aniche and Arie van Deursen
 ---

 Now that we have some basic tools to design and automate our tests, we can think more about some testing concepts.